MutantBench/MutantBench/README.md

 #### SEM

 For AEMG tools, `MBAvoidEquivalentMutants` is called.
-This function generate mutants in the same structure as MutantBench would generate mutants for DEM/SEM tools and return the path to this directory.
+This function should generate mutants in the same structure as MutantBench would generate mutants for DEM/SEM tools and return the path to this directory.
 Example output directory:
 ```
 /
 |__ Triangle